catdad/eol-fix-stream/README.md

 input.pipe(eolFix()).pipe(output);
 ```

-For example, you can create a CLI module that reads standard input, fixes line endings, and writes to standard output:
+For example, you can create a CLI module that reads standard input, fixes line endings, and writes to standard output in just two lines:

 ```javascript
 var eolFix = require('eol-fix-stream');